ValeriyaKunichik/MERN-log/README.md

-Created journal for my stylist client
+Created journal for my stylist client.

 MERN + bootstrap used